How to Turn One Piece of Content into 10 Posts with AI

 A simple system is better than a complicated one you never follow.

 You do not need to post everything in one day.
-Spread the content out.
-That makes one article work longer for you.
+Spread the content out so one article supports you for a full week or more.

 Once you publish your repurposed content, watch what people respond to.